Close Menu

 Additionally, once you receive a denial from the SSA, you only have 60 days to file an appeal.
 You should appeal every negative decision the SSA makes.
 However, you must not fail to meet the time limits set by the SSA.
 Our advice is simple.
 Appeal early.
 Appeal often.
 Never give up.

 As Social Security experts, our attorneys will properly present your case to the SSA.
-Contact us today.
+Contact us.
 Take advantage of our free review of your case.
 We can often give you information that will help you win benefits.
 If you call, then we can answer your questions.
 Remember, we are experts in SSI and SSD benefits.
 We will do our best to win your SSDI and SSI benefits for osteoporosis.
 Call today.
 Put our legal experience to work for you.

 Facebook Twitter LinkedIn